* Born in Mogadishu, Somalia in 1982

-Omar served as a senior policy aide to Minneapolis City Council member Andrew Johnson from 2013-15.
-During her tenure in that position, Omar acknowledged that she was a friend of several young men who had joined al-Shabab, a Somali jihadist terror group allied with al-Qaeda, several years earlier.
+During her tenure with the Minneapolis City Council from 2013-15, Omar acknowledged that she was a friend of several young men who had joined al-Shabab, a Somali jihadist terror group allied with al-Qaeda, several years earlier.
 “They were happy young men,” said Omar.
 “And then at some point, something happened.
 And that is what needs to be researched and studied.
 What is happening to make them feel disconnected from a community that has birthed them, that has nurtured them?”

-Omar was elected to the Minnesota House in November 2016, capturing 80.59% of the vote.
-A few days later, she wrote a letter asking a Minneapolis judge to be lenient in sentencing nine young Somali-born men who had been found guilty of attempting to join the terrorist group ISIS.
+A few days after her election to the Minnesota House of Representatives in November 2016, Omar wrote a letter asking a Minneapolis judge to be lenient in sentencing nine young Somali-born men who had been found guilty of attempting to join the terrorist group ISIS.
 In her letter, Omar maintained that long prison terms would ultimately lead to the tragedy of unproductive lives and unrealized potential for the perpetrators.
 “The desire to commit violence is not inherent to people,” she explained.
 “It is the consequence for [sic] alienation.”

 During a Democratic primary debate which was held at a Minnesota synagogue in August 2018, Omar was asked to specify “exactly where you stand” on the Boycott, Divestment, & Sanctions (BDS) movement, a Hamas-inspired initiative aimed at financially crippling the state of Israel.
 Her reply made it clear that she viewed BDS as a counterproductive policy: “I believe right now with the BDS movement, it’s not helpful in getting that two-state solution.
 I think the particular purpose for [BDS] is to make sure that there is pressure, and I think that pressure really is counteractive.
 Because in order for us to have a process of getting to a two-state solution, people have to be willing to come to the table and have a conversation about how that is going to be possible and I think that stops the dialogue.”